National-Node-Net/node-lib/docs/projectors.md

 # Projectors

-A `Projector` is an action used to project data already within Integration Architecture Node out into another data store, typically one of our Smart Caches, for later consumption by applications.
+A `Projector` is an action used to project data already within Integration Architecture Node out into another data store, typically one of our Secure Agents, for later consumption by applications.
 A `Projector` is an automatic action meaning that you only need create it with the desired [`DataSource`](data-sources.md) and projection function, before calling `run()` to run the projection process for you.